GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/western_blot.rst

 .. important:: All reagents and lysates must be kept cold.
 In addition, **keep plates on ice** during lysis step.

-.. note:: We usually use the 10X cell lysis buffer

 1. Cool microcentrifuge to 4°C.
 2. Dilute 10X Cell Lysis Buffer to a 1X solution using Elga water.